 The Practice of Kechari Mudra

-Making the tongue elongated by cutting and turned inside to reach the empty space above Uvula, and fixing the eyes in the center of eye-brows, Kechari Mudra is performed.
+Making the tongue elongated by cutting and turning inside to reach the space above Uvula, and fixing the eyes in the center of eye-brows, Kechari Mudra is performed.
 Both mind and tongue move into the ethereal space.
 A man with his tongue upturned is immortal.

 Placing the left heel on the genitals and right foot over the left thigh, after inhaling he should place his chin over the chest and perform Kumbhaka to his maximum ability with the mind assuming the attitude I am Brahman.
 In this way, he attains Aparoksha Siddhi.
 (Note: The knowledge of “All is Brahman” is Paroksha Jnana whereas the attitude attained through the realization of “All is Brahman” is Aparoksha Jnana).

-Inhaling the air and holding it with the mind in the navel, nose and big toes either in twilight or always.
-By this way, the yogi is free from all the diseases and fatigue.
+Inhaling the air and holding it with the mind in the navel, nose, and big toes either in twilight or always.
+In this way, the yogi is free from all diseases and fatigue.
 By doing so at the tip of the nose, he will get control over Prana.
 In the middle of the navel, all diseases are conquered.
 At the big toes, the agility of the body comes.

-For the yogi who the inhales air through tongue and drinks it always, there is no fatigue, thirst, and diseases for him.
+For the yogi who inhales air through his tongue and drinks it always, there is no fatigue, thirst, or diseases for him.
 For him who inhales the Prana and drinks it in twilights for three months, his speech becomes scholarly and blessed.
 In six months, all diseases will vanish.
-By passing on the Prana with the aid of the tongue he should restrain it at the root of the tongue.
+With passing on the Prana with the aid of the tongue he should restrain it at the root of the tongue.
 For that person who drinks that nectar, all prosperity will come.